davidpdrsn/axum-live-view/README.md

             </div>

             <div>
-                // Elements with the `axm-click` attribute will send a message
+                // Elements with the `axm-click` attribute will send an update message
-                // on the corresponding pubsub topic which will call a callback,
+                // to the view which calls `update` after which the view is
-                // update the live view state, and call `render` again.
+                // re-rendered.
                 <button axm-click={ Msg::Increment }>"+"</button>
                 <button axm-click={ Msg::Decrement }>"-"</button>
             </div>